 - 1. The school records attendance in clock hours and gives appropriate attendance credit for all hours attended.
 The school does not add or deduct attendance hours as a penalty.
 Attendance is calculated using a computerized timeclock.
 This device may consist of an app that can be used on your phone, a biometric scanner in the school, or similar device.
 To ensure proper credit for clock hours, full-time students are required to clock in/out 4 times a day: when they arrive at school, when they leave for lunch, when they return from lunch, and when they leave at the end of the day.
 Part-time students are required to clock in/out 2 times a day: when they arrive at school and when they leave at the end of the day.
 If a student fails to clock in or out for their schedule on the student time clock, the student will not receive hours. - 2.
 The school is open from 9:00 AM to 4:30 PM for 5 day students, 9:00 AM to 8:00 PM for 3 day students, and 5:00 PM to 10:00 PM for night students. - 3.
 All courses require continuous attendance. - 4.
 The prescribed attendance schedule must be maintained each week.
 Alternate schedules are available to those students who qualify. - 5.
 Night and 3-day students may not miss Mondays; day students may not miss Fridays or their scheduled theory day. - 6.
 Students must be on time, as tardiness inhibits the learning process.
 Students who are late for theory, a specialty class or a guest artist class may attend the class, but must be accompanied into the classroom by a learning leader.
 Students are never excused from mandatory theory class to work in the clinic classroom. - 7.
-During the enrollment contract period, the student is allowed to miss 150 hours (cosmetology), 100 hours (cosmetology instructor), 70 hours (esthetician), and 45 (manicurist) before having to pay extra instructional charges.
-If the student's training goes beyond the contracted ending date for course completion, the student will be charged an additional \$5.50 for each hour completed after the contract ending date.
-The student may use the 150 (cosmetology), 100 (cosmetology instructor), 70 hours (esthetician), and 45 (manicurist) allowed absent hours for vacation, appointments, illness, etc. - Refer to the school enrollment contract for the Enrollment Contract Period definition.
-Please note that if a student misses more than 14 consecutive calendar days, the student may be terminated from the program. - 8.
-Students who are late or cannot attend school must contact the school and talk to the school service desk immediately.
-Day students must call in by 8:30 AM; night students must call in by 1:30 PM. - 9.
-Students who arrive to school more than 15 minutes late will not be permitted to clock in and will be counted as absent for the day, unless prior arrangements have been made with an appropriate staff member. - 10.
-Students must request time off from school from the Education Leader. - 11.
-Students attend 7 hours a day, Tuesday-Saturday (35 hours per week) for full-time schedule; 10 hours a day, Mondays, Wednesdays, and Thursdays (30 hours per week) for full-time 3-day schedule; 5 hours a day, Monday-Thursday (20 hours per week) for part-time schedule.
-Holidays such as Thanksgiving, Christmas, and New Year's Day will be set according to the calendar each year.
-Students cannot bank hours and attend over 35 hours per week to make up for missing hours.
-If a student will miss hours during the week, arrangements must be made with the Director to make up those hours within the same week, or the hours missed will count against the hours allowed to miss and overtime charges can occur.
+During the contracted enrollment period, the Student must maintain a 90% attendance average each month in order to complete the program by the expected/calculated completion date.
+The Student is allowed to miss 10% absent hours of their scheduled hours before having to pay extra instructional charges.
+The Student may use the 10% absent hours for vacation, doctor appointments, illness, etc.; however, the Student may not be out of school for 14 consecutive calendar days or they may be terminated.
+If the Student must attend additional program hours beyond their expected/calculated completion date due to not meeting a 90% attendance average or failure to complete academic graduation requirements, the Student will be charged an additional \$5.50 for each hour scheduled to complete after the expected/calculated completion date is reached.